"There is no crueller tyranny than that which is perpetrated under the shield of law and

 AUSTRALIA-WIDE LICENSING PROGRAM

-It is with great enthusiasm that I now announce the launch of our Australia-wide licensing program.
-This program will see Australian Law Firms and Accounting Practices being licensed to represent and promote the interests of The Australian Justice Tribunal which also means representing the interests of the 200,000 financially distressed Australians who urgently need pro bono legal representation each year.
+It is with great enthusiasm that I support our Australia-wide licensing program.
+This program will see Australian Law Firms and Accounting Practices being licensed to represent and promote the interests of The Australian Justice Tribunal which also means representing the interests of the 200,000 financially distressed Australians who are currently not receiving pro bono legal representation.

-In the past, The Australian Justice Tribunal and its contemporaries along with responsible Law Firms and Legal Aid have been able to provide pro bono legal services to approximately 300,000 Australians annually.
+As it is, The Australian Justice Tribunal (The AJT) and its contemporaries along with responsible Law Firms and Legal Aid have been able to provide pro bono legal services to approximately 300,000 Australians annually.

-But now, by eventually licensing all 8,000 Law Firms and 12,000 Accounting Practices in Australia; that is, granting them a Licence to raise unlimited tax deductible donations under our charitable endorsements, we see the day when no Australian will suffer from the helplessness and trauma that too often creates irreparable damage to innocent lives.
+But now, by eventually licensing many (if not all) of the 8,000 Law Firms and 12,000 Accounting Practices in Australia to act as Licensees of The AJT; that is, granting them a Licence to raise unlimited tax deductible donations under our charitable endorsements, we see the day when no Australian will suffer from the helplessness and trauma that too often creates irreparable damage to innocent lives.

 And it has long been recognised that far too many Australians each year are lost to suicide solely because of the denial of justice spawned by their inability to afford legal representation.